flpsandor/Plant-Managment-System/README.md

 # Plant growth system
 Arduino controlled plant growth management system with more individual soil and air, temperature and humidity control.

+## Main idea
+Have fun and learn.
+Be lazy.

 ### Hardware used
 - Arduino Uno clone.